Shanuka-98/Shanuka-98/README.md

 - 👋 Hi, I’m Shanuka Hewage
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Software engineering
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking for an Internship or Job role in Software Engineering
 - 📫 How to reach me -> www.linkedin.com/in/shanuka-piyumantha

 <!---